jack1232/WebGPU-Step-By-Step/README.md

 ## Code Updates
 Recently, Chrome Canary made two important changes to the WebGPU API:

-* it no longer supports old pipeline format anymore.
+* It no longer supports the old pipeline format anymore.
 * It does not support the old WGSL shader code.

 We have used the old pipeline format in the code examples in our WebGPU vidoes series (2) to (4).
 Now, I have updated them to the new pipeline